Independent Custody

 Methodology

 The Linkmerica Institutional Security Rating (LISR) is a deterministic, versioned custody risk framework produced by the Linkmerica Research Team.
 Scores are locked at publication and cannot be retroactively altered.
 Methodology revisions increment the LISR version number and are disclosed in the public changelog.
-This summary discloses scoring categories and weights.
-Internal scoring math and evidence weighting are proprietary.

 | Score Range | Risk Tier | Institutional Guidance |